Project-nab/discovery-service/README.md

 In this sprint, and following detail task we already defined at [Project analysis](https://github.com/Project-nab/discovery-service#project-analysis), In product service, we have to implement following API.

-* API get all product

 * API filter product base on criteria.
-* API search product by keywork
+* API detail a product
 * API update product quantity when customer place an order or cancel place an order (Will be consume by order-service, or listening from even bus).

 ### Database design